keu/docs/learn/use-case-airflow-dbt.md

 ---
-title: "Create an ELT pipeline with Airflow, dbt Core, Cosmos and the Astro Python SDK"
+title: "ELT for renewable energy analysis with Airflow, dbt Core, Cosmos and the Astro Python SDK"
 description: "Use Airflow, dbt Core, Cosmos and the Astro Python SDK in an ELT pipeline to analyze energy data."
 id: use-case-airflow-dbt
 sidebar_label: "Airflow and dbt Core"